T1000-Swift-Hail/week-08_HW_UIControls/README.md

 ## This repository contains the project we created together today.
 However it is not complete .
 Open the project , and use the UIControl we created .
 - Use the MoodSelector UIControl in your storyboard.
+- Add the necessary views & constraints to your story board.
+- Interact with MoodSelector and make sure you respond to the valueChanged action.

 ## Your applicaiton should look similar to this :